MartijnHols/HolyPaladin/Spells/Talents/60/DevotionAura.md

 Research notes: https://docs.google.com/spreadsheets/d/1X7CmptWKHZ4z-TWdoue1AoJissyOI0GGpys42mrGYec/edit?usp=sharing

+According to Sigma (Blizzard class designer), the passive `should be asymptotic to 3%`.
+About our findings he said `I think you're getting correct behavior up to 10, and inconsistent behavior above that, but it should just flatten out towards 3%`.
+It currently almost exactly hits the 3% floor at 10 players in range.
+This would make sense as a design choice as you super rarely are in range of more players.
+The jump at 27 players to 2.9% seems weird, it might be caused by a rounding error and there aren't a lot of logs with that many people stacked so that I can properly verify, but that would still be strange as we checked many several events in the logs that are available.

 ## Changes since Legion

 - Old: Passive reduces damage of allies by 20%, split by the number of allies within 10 yards